documentationfor yFiles for HTML 3.0.0.1

 Single Item Selection

-All interactive selection gestures support selecting multiple items at the same time.
-Sometimes, one wants only one or no item to be selected at once.
-In order to enable this “single selection mode” disable MarqueeSelectionInputMode and the multiSelectionRecognizer to NEVER.
-Then remove SELECT_ALL and TOGGLE_ITEM_SELECTION from availableCommands and EXTEND_SELECTION_LEFT, EXTEND_SELECTION_RIGHT, EXTEND_SELECTION_UP, EXTEND_SELECTION_DOWN, SELECT_TO_PAGE_UP, and SELECT_TO_PAGE_DOWN from navigationInputMode.availableCommands.
-An example can be found in Single Selection.
+All interactive selection gestures support selecting multiple items simultaneously.
+Sometimes, you might want only one or no item to be selected at a time.
+To enable this "`single selection mode`," disable MarqueeSelectionInputMode and set the multiSelectionRecognizer to NEVER.
+Then, remove SELECT_ALL and TOGGLE_ITEM_SELECTION from availableCommands, and EXTEND_SELECTION_LEFT, EXTEND_SELECTION_RIGHT, EXTEND_SELECTION_UP, EXTEND_SELECTION_DOWN, EXTEND_SELECTION_HIERARCHY_UP, and EXTEND_SELECTION_HIERARCHY_DOWN from navigationInputMode.availableCommands.
+You can find an example in Single Selection.

 // disable marquee selection